chjj/unbound/README.md

 - `Unbound.version()` - Return unbound version string.
 - `Unbound#setOption(opt, val)` - Set [resolver option][conf].
 Note that the
   trailing colon is not necessary.
+Values will be cast to strings (`null=''`, `bool='yes'/'no'`, `num=+num`).
 - `Unbound#getOption(opt)` - Get [resolver option][conf].
 Note that the
   trailing colon is not necessary.
+Return values will be cast to bools, numbers, and nulls where appropriate.
 - `Unbound#setConfig(file)` - Read unbound config file.
 - `Unbound#setForward(addr)` - Set host to forward DNS queries to.
 - `Unbound#setStub(zone, addr, [prime=false])` - Setup stub zone.